lineality/definition_behavior_studies/README.md

 We can collect data.
 We can ratchet forward (towards project completion) using methods that work. (~opposite of https://en.wikipedia.org/wiki/Muller%27s_ratchet)

+We can navigate heterogeneity. we can (not automatically) learn to perceive and navigate heterogeneous landscapes and propensities to hallucinate causality and sustainability of systems and productivity.

 we can make/generate/cultivate and use/utilize:
 We can make and use clear descriptions (vs. liabilities of jargon & undefined terms).